brocade/pyfos/README.md

-PyFOS - Prototype code (testing - developer unit test sanity)
+PyFOS - This is a prototype release of PyFOS.
+The code have only gone through developer unit testing only.

 env: